Academics at the UC School of Engineering Achieve Outstanding Participation in ANID’s 2025 Millennium Nucleus in Social Sciences Competition

 Patricio Domínguez

 These Millennium Nuclei demonstrates the value of interdisciplinary research in addressing complex social challenges.
-Both MIGRA and ANIMUPA show that social sciences, arts, and humanities can integrate quantitative methodologies and data analysis from engineering, enriching their capacity to generate robust evidence and innovative proposals.
+ANIMUPA, MIGRA, and TJUSTO show that social sciences, arts, and humanities can integrate quantitative methodologies and data analysis from engineering, enriching their capacity to generate robust evidence and innovative proposals.

 Latest News